Quantum Linear Optics via String Diagrams: Linear optical circuits

 denoted respectively $\delta$, $\epsilon$, $\mu$, $\eta$, $\sigma$ and $r$. $\bf{Path}$ diagrams are obtained by composing these generators horizontally or vertically.
 Two $\bf{Path}$ diagrams are equal if we can rewrite from one to the other using the rules defined in Figure (\ref{path-classical}).

 In categorical terms, we may define $\bf{Path}$ as the PROP generated by a bialgebra $(\delta, \epsilon, \mu, \eta)$ together with endomorphisms $r: 1 \to 1$ with a semiring structure $r \in \bb{S}$.
 Throughout this paper we fix $\bb{S} = \bb{C}$ although our main results can be generalised to any semiring.
+This calculus is folklore in category theory and was first studied by Pirashvili \cite{pirashvili2001}.
+Bonchi, Sobocinski and Zanasi used it to model signal flow graphs \cite{bonchi2014}.
 We can interpret $\bf{Path}$ in the monoidal category of matrices with direct sum.

 \begin{proposition} There is a monoidal functor $\cal{C} : \bf{Path} \to \bf{Mat}_\oplus$. \end{proposition} \begin{proof} $\cal{C}$ is given on objects by $\cal{C}(a) = 1$ and on the generators (\ref{path-generators}) by: